Data Scientist vs. Data Analyst: Differences, Salaries, & Roles

 Basic coding knowledge is required and favored to analyze and interpret the data.

-Is Mathematics a requirement for Data Scientists?
+Is Mathematics a Requirement for Data Scientists?

 Yes, mathematics and calculus are integral parts of Data Science.
 Moreover, one must have a solid background to practice Data Science.